jianninapinto/Intro_to_SQL/README.md

 # Data Science - Unit 3 | BloomTech
 This is an introduction to the basics of Structured Query Language (SQL) - SQL is the primary tool used to connect to a relational database.

+## Module 1
-## Assignment - Part 1, Querying a Database
+### Assignment - Part 1, Querying a Database
 This directory contains a file `rpg_db.sqlite3`, a database for a hypothetical role-playing game.
 This test data has dozens-to-hundreds of randomly generated characters with various tables holding information about these characters.
 Also generated are Items, Weapons, and connections between these generated characters.
 Note that, while the name field was randomized, the numeric and boolean fields were left as defaults.

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions.
 You should store each query as a string and label each as the indicated variable names.
-Also, store each of these queries in a seperate file named queries.py and either run these queries in the file or import them into another:
+Also, store each of these queries in a separate file named queries.py and either run these queries in the file or import them into another:

 - `TOTAL_CHARACTERS`: How many total Characters are there?
 - `TOTAL_SUBCLASS`: How many of each specific subclass (the necromancer table)?